LCYMike/DDD/README.md

 ### Unreal

 Unreal is a powerful engine with a lot of freedom.
-The engine is a little harder to get started with for beginners because there are so many options but, because there are so many option experienced developers will have a lot more control and unreal also had great characteristics for the different types of graphics making it suitable some Triple-A games, the engine also has easy to use tools for artist to use with little knowledge of the engine.
+The engine is a little harder to get started with for beginners because there are so many options but, because there are so many option experienced developers will have a lot more control and unreal also had great characteristics for the different types of graphics making it suitable some Triple-A games, the engine also has easy to use tools for artist and developers to use with little knowledge of the engine or programming at all, blueprints are a great feature to create some awesome scripts with visual coding.
+The engine is better for 3D than 2D and that really shows especially with physics and graphics.
 Epic Games (owners of the engine and Fortnite) makes a lot of money and uses it bring constant updated to the engine and new features as well, they also do weekly livestreams and events for the community.

 | Pro's | Con's |
 | --- | --- |